zrho/libra-types/book/src/type_system.md

 ## Row Types

 Rows are labelled collections of types.
-Rows can be used to model extensible records, variants and [effects].
+Rows can be used to model [extensible records and variants] and [algebraic effects].
 Concretely a row is either the empty row `()`, a type variable `r` or a row extension `(l : t | r)` where `t`, `r` are types and `l` is a label.
 By unrolling consecutive row extensions we can write a row